Supervised injection site

 Supervised injection sites (SIS) or drug consumption rooms (DCRs) are a health and social response to drug-related problems.
 They are fixed or mobile spaces where people who use drugs are provided with sterile drug use equipment and can use illicit drugs under the supervision of trained staff.
 They are usually in areas where there is an open drug scene and where injecting in public places is common.
 The primary target group for DCR services are people who engage in risky drug use.
 The first drug consumption facility opened in Bern, Switzerland in 1986.

 The geographical distribution of DCRs is uneven, both at the international and regional levels.
-In 2022, there were over 100 DCRs operating globally, with services in Belgium, Denmark, France, Germany, Greece, Luxembourg, the Netherlands, Norway, Portugal and Spain, as well as in Switzerland, Australia, Canada, Mexico and the USA.
+In 2022, there were over 100 DCRs operating globally, with services in Belgium, Denmark, France, Germany, Greece, Luxembourg, the Netherlands, Norway, Portugal and Spain, as well as in Switzerland, Australia, Canada, Mexico and the United States.

 Primarily, DCRs aim to prevent drug-related overdose deaths, reduce the acute risks of disease transmission through unhygienic injecting, and connect people who use drugs with addiction treatment and other health and social services.
 There have been no recorded deaths at any legal supervised injection site.
 They can also aim to minimise public nuisance.

 Proponents say they save lives and connect users to services, while opponents believe they promote drug use and attract crime to the community around the site.
 Supervised injection sites are part of a harm reduction approach towards drug problems.